-Make it a point to search for information on any ancillary charges you may incur, which typically include application fee, statement fee, annual fees, set up fees, PCI compliance fees, IRS fees, and monthly minimums.
+Make it a point to search for information on any ancillary charges you may incur, which typically include an application fee, statement fee, annual fees, set up fees, PCI compliance fees, IRS fees, and monthly minimums.
 All fees should be disclosed before you sign up by your payments partner (especially if they’re claiming to be the best credit card processing services provider).
 The last thing you want is a surprise on your monthly statement.
 Payline is committed to transparency and will never charge clients hidden fees.

 Look over contracts closely to ensure that you approve of all terms and that you are able to get out of it if you need to do so for whatever reason.
-Nail down the process for terminating service and any fees that could be associated with that.
+Nail down the process for terminating service and any monthly fees that could be associated with that.
 A common mistake some businesses make is not paying attention to auto-renewal clauses that trap them into a long contract.
 With Payline Data, there are no contracts or cancellation fees.

-Merchant processors offer different pricing structures for providing the same service so be sure to pay attention to the details.
-Payline Data offers scalable interchange pricing, which is a fixed across regardless of credit card provider.
+Merchant credit card processors offer different pricing structures for providing the same service so be sure to pay attention to the details.
+Payline Data offers scalable interchange pricing, which is fixed across regardless of credit card provider.
 Some payment processors use a tiered pricing system in which credit cards are bundled into different price groups.
 What ends up happening is that the most common cards like Visa, MasterCard, American Express, and others are put into an expensive basket so business owners end up paying more.